TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/16_Review_Standards.md

 ### 16.1 Submission Automated Validation (Pre-filter)

-**Trigger Timing:** Executed in real time after a new version is submitted on the Developer Platform with the package uploaded / repository linked.
+**Trigger Timing:** Executed in real time after a new version is submitted on the Developer Platform .
 Validation failure results in immediate blocking; no review ticket is generated and no initial review is entered.

 **Validation Coverage:**